Kautenja/gym-tetris/README.md

 `gym_tetris` environments use the full NES action space of 256 discrete actions.
-To constrain this, `gym_tetris.actions` provides an action list called `MOVEMENT` (20 discrete actions) for the `nes_py.wrappers.BinarySpaceToDiscreteSpaceEnv` wrapper.
+To constrain this, `gym_tetris.actions` provides an action list called `MOVEMENT` (20 discrete actions) for the `nes_py.wrappers.JoypadSpace` wrapper.
 There is also `SIMPLE_MOVEMENT` with a reduced action space (6 actions).
 For exact details, see [gym_tetris/actions.py](gym_tetris/actions.py).